 Rejecting passenger rail on ideological grounds is like rejecting the fork or the screwdriver as “too liberal.”
 Passenger rail is a tool – one that works very well for some purposes in some situations, and less well for others.

 Many conservatives understand this well.
-William Lind and the fine folks at the American Conservative Center for Public Transportation have long argued that there is nothing inherently conservative about America’s car-centered transportation system.
+William Lind and the folks at the American Conservative Center for Public Transportation have long argued that there is nothing inherently conservative about America’s car-centered transportation system.
 The group’s web page states:

 Not every conservative — not even every libertarian – believes America’s unofficial motto should be “drive or die.”
 There is a long conservative tradition of not wanting to see America reduced to nothing but strip malls, gas stations and pavement.”